MillyDzukou/ensf692-spring-2025/README.md

 * Take a screenshot of the welcome chapter and upload it to your assignment repository.
 * Commit your edited `README` and code files, as well as your two new screenshots.
 * Push your local git history to github: `git push origin master`

+### WORK DONE
+1. Download the folder containing 2 files: README.md and assignment1code.py
+2. Initiate a git repository where I move the file and add the 2 files
+3. Modify the top of the README.md to add my name and one of my prefered quote.
+4. Modify the 'assignment1code.py' to add my name and some of my skills
+5. Run the program and take a screenshot of the program, then save it into the repositorie
+6. Open the course notes in vscode and take a screenshot of it.
+7. Commit the edited file and the screenshots.
+8. Push the repository online.

 ## 📚  Resources
 * [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)